ISAITB/docs-services/source/processing/index.rst

                 // Fail for an unknown operation name. throw new IllegalArgumentException(String.format("Unexpected operation [%s].
 Expected [%s] or [%s].", operation, "uppercase", "lowercase"));
         }
-        // The actual processing is decoupled and occurs via the processHandler component.
         ProcessResponse response = new ProcessResponse();
         // Construct a successful status report.
         response.setReport(createReport(TestResultType.SUCCESS));